machaao/machaao-samples/index.rst

 =============================================================================
 The issue of customer acquisition has been plaguing the chat apps industry for sometime now.

 Facebook's Messenger Platform, so far has been the only viable option available to truly get any kind of “organic” traction on your consumer facing bot.

-But that being said, the reach and the engagement of your chatbot would be severely impacted by the introduction of some core changes in Facebook Messenger Platform Policy as well as the removal of the "Discover" Feature.
-Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the phone number.
+But that being said, the reach and the engagement of your chat app would be severely impacted by the introduction of some core changes in Facebook Messenger Platform Policy as well as the removal of the "Discover" Feature.

+Even, if you were to look to WhatsApp as an alternative, there is a marketing spend associated with promoting the "phone number".

-Such marketing spend numbers are generally not in the reach of independent developers or small businesses who are looking to build deeply personalized chat apps.
+Such marketing spend numbers are generally not in the reach of independent developers or even small businesses who are looking to build deeply personalized chat apps.